ramanaptr/ez-recyclerview/README.md

   rvSample.setViewHolderLayout(ezMultipleLayout) { view: View, data: SampleData -> {} }
 ```

-## Example for implemenation pagination
+## Example for implementation pagination
 ```kotlin
   /**
    * if you like using pagination, this method match for you.